jabree00/mixd/README.md

 <h3>SYSTEM DESIGN:</h3>
 <ol>
-<li><strong>Architecture -</strong> This is a one-file C program that should portable for any
+<li><strong>Architecture -</strong> This is a one-file C program that should be portable for any
-C-supporting terminal application.</li>
+C-supporting terminal application.
+The file has been run and tested on an Ubuntu 24.04 machine.</li>
 <li><strong>Tech Choices and Justification -</strong> Pixd is a tool that has come up in our
-coursework, so I believed the tool could be especially useful to this audience. hexd is the foundation of pixd, so I decided to start with a hexd implementation in preparation for the Tool 1 Refinements.</li>
+coursework, so I believed the tool could be especially useful to this audience. hexd is the foundation of pixd, so I decided to start with a hexd implementation in preparation for the Tool 1 Refinements phase.</li>
 </ol>

 <h3>EVALUATION:</h3>